 8. Dry Tortugas National Park

-Here you can explore the red brick ruins of Fort Jefferson, a pre-civil war coastal fortress composed of more than 16 million bricks.
+Here you can explore the red brick ruins of Fort Jefferson, a pre-civil war coastal fortress comprised of more than 16 million bricks.

 If you can reach it, the park offers unparalleled opportunities for snorkeling, sea kayaking, wildlife viewing, and a completely one-of-a-kind national park experience.

 At this point in the list we’re departing the coastal area sufficiently to no longer be “on the coast”.
 As such, the following national parks are ranked by relative proximity to the east coast.

 9. Cuyahoga Valley National Park